PrajjwalDatir/HTTP-Prajjwal/README.md

 ## Implemented RFC of HTTP using SOCKET programming in python3

+### Download this and store it into your home directory such that, This should be your path

+    /home/maniac/HTTP-Prajjwal/

 ### HOW TO RUN

 main file cotaining the code => httpserver.py